kaylajlu/kaylajlu.github.io/_pages/about.md

 Through a broad range of coursework, I have developed an appreciation for the intersection of theory and practical application.

 I also have experience in full-stack development, robotics, traning large-language models, and more.
-I am always eager to explore new ways computer science can be used.
+I am always eager to explore new usages of computer science.

 I am happy to connect and chat about work opportunitites, collaboration, and projects, so feel free to reach out!